kubermatic/docs/content/kubermatic/v2.20/installation/start_kkp/guides/explore_content/_index.en.md

 * _.github/workflows_ - includes CI/CD jobs for automatic provisioning of cluster and KKP installation (if GitHub was selected as the Git provider).
 * _.gitlab-ci.yml_ - includes CI/CD jobs for automatic provisioning of cluster and KKP installation (if GitLab was selected as the Git provider).
+* _bitbucket-pipelines.yml_ - includes CI/CD jobs for automatic provisioning of cluster and KKP installation (if Bitbucket was selected as the Git provider).
 * _flux_ - includes Kubernetes resources organized by namespaces which are delivered to your Kubernetes cluster by the Flux GitOps tool.
   There are 2 subdirectories _master_ and _master-sops_.
 First one includes plain Kubernetes resources and second one the Kubernetes resources with some encrypted values (they are treated in special way using decryption provider with Flux).